FIWARE/tutorials.Extended-Properties/README.md

 ## Architecture

 The demo application will send and receive NGSI-LD calls to a compliant context broker.
-Since the standardized NGSI-LD interface is available across multiple context brokers, so we only need to pick one - for example the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
+Since the standardised NGSI-LD interface is available across multiple context brokers, we only need to pick one - for example the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
 The application will therefore only make use of one FIWARE component.